WebAhead8/Weather_cities_info/README.md

 ---
-Result anlaysis: the result box will show the country's flag belong to the location entered, the temprature (in both, Fahrenheit and Celsius) and the population number of that country.
+Result anlaysis: the result box will be displayed the country's flag belong to the location entered, the temprature (in both, Fahrenheit and Celsius) and the population number of that country.
 ---